 However, the GGR margin for the industry is typically in the low-to-mid teens due to the nature of the business.
-Companies need to incentive players to make bets and do so by offering a high payout to the winner.
+Companies need to incentivize players to make bets, and they do so by offering high payout percentages.

 Anticipating legalization of online sports betting in the United States, John is looking to start an online gambling and betting website.
-Due to limited capital, he is only able to introduce one type of game into his website.
+Due to having limited capital, he is initially only able to introduce one type of game on his website.
 John looked into other companies and compiled the information below.
-Assuming that popularity for each game will be the same on his website (as in, the total wagered will be identical), which type of game would generate John the highest revenue?
+Assuming that the popularity for each game will be the same on his website (as in, the total wagered will be identical), which type of game would generate John the highest revenue?